simple-json-schema/simple-json-schema/json-schema.md

 "example"
 ```

-Against this schema, a standard error would be:
+Against this schema, a standard error are:

 ```json
 [